Nearby Hanshin and Hokusetsu areas

 This city is known for its upscale residential neighborhoods.
 The Hanshinkan Modernism movement, which originated here, is visible in Western-style architecture from that era.
 The city also boasts a number of noted cultural facilities.
 Ashiya has been the setting for numerous novels, including Sasameyuki (“The Makioka Sisters”) by Junichirō Tanizaki.

-● Tanizaki Junichirō Memorial Museum of Literature
+● Tanizaki Junichirō Memorial Museum of Literature (Closed for renovation)

 This museum devoted to the great novelist houses his favorite desk, manuscripts, books, and other items, some donated by his family.
 The museum is designed in the sukiya architectural style, which the author favored.
 The garden is also a must-see.

 ● Ashiya City Museum of Art and History

 A cultural arts complex comprising two sections—one devoted to the arts, the other to history.
 The Art section features artists connected to Ashiya, such as Jirō Yoshihara, the leader of the Gutai Art Association avant-garde movement, and Narashige Koide, a Western-style painter.
 The History section is devoted to the nature and history of Ashiya.